radareorg/radare2-book/configuration/intro.md

     e a=b           set var 'a' the 'b' value env [k[=v]]     get/set environment variable

-There is a easier `e` interface accessible from the Visual mode, just typing `Ve` after entering this mode.
+A simpler alternative to `e` command is accessible from the visual mode.
+Type `Ve` to enter it, use arrows (up, down, left, right) to navigate the configuration, and `q` to exit it.
+The start screen for the visual cofiguration edit looks like this:

     Eval spaces: